 We are headquartered and maintain our corporate administrative offices in Warren, Michigan.
-We own our corporate administrative offices, as well as 17 terminal yards and other properties in the following locations: Dearborn, Michigan; Romulus, Michigan; Louisville, Kentucky; Albany, Missouri; Columbus, Ohio; Reading, Ohio; Latty, Ohio; Cleveland, Ohio; Gary, Indiana; Dallas, Texas; South Kearny, New Jersey; Rural Hall, North Carolina; Garden City, Georgia; Millwood, West Virginia; Memphis, Tennessee; Tampa, Florida and Houston, Texas.
+We own our corporate administrative offices, as well as 19 terminal yards and other properties in the following locations: Dearborn, Michigan; Romulus, Michigan; Louisville, Kentucky; Albany, Missouri; Columbus, Ohio; Reading, Ohio; Latty, Ohio; Cleveland, Ohio; Gary, Indiana; South Kearny, New Jersey; Rural Hall, North Carolina; Garden City, Georgia; Millwood, West Virginia; Memphis, Tennessee; Jacksonville, Florida; Tampa, Florida; Dallas, Texas; Houston, Texas; York County, Pennsylvania and Wall, Pennsylvania.

-As of December 31, 2016, we also leased 80 operating, terminal and yard, and administrative facilities in various U.S. cities located in 28 states, in Milton, Ontario; London, Ontario; Windsor, Ontario; and in San Luis Potosí, Mexico.
+As of December 31, 2017, we also leased 81 operating, terminal and yard, and administrative facilities in various U.S. cities located in 25 states, in Milton, Ontario; London, Ontario; Windsor, Ontario; and in San Luis Potosí, Mexico.
 Generally, our facilities are utilized by both of our operating segments for various administrative, transportation-related or value-added services.
-We also deliver value-added services under our logistics segment inside or linked to 18 facilities are leased on either a month-to-month basis or extended terms.
+We also deliver value-added services under our logistics segment inside or linked to 14 facilities provided by customers.
+Certain of our leased facilities are leased from entities controlled by our majority shareholders.
+These facilities are leased on either a month-to-month basis or extended terms.
 We believe that the properties we lease from these affiliates are, in the aggregate, leased at market rates and are suitable for their purposes and adequate to meet our needs.
-For more information on our lease arrangements, see Part II, Item 8: Notes 8 and 10 to the Consolidated Financial Statements.
+For more information on our lease arrangements, see Part II, Item 8: Notes 7 and 9 to the Consolidated Financial Statements